-In exchange for the performance of its duties, the Depositary receives a fee from the net fund assets averaging 0.10% p.a. of the net fund assets.
-Depending on the depositary available for the target investment in question, the fee may also be higher or lower, but will be at least EUR 25,200 p.a.
-The minimum fee is not charged for the first six months.
+In exchange for the performance of its duties, the Depositary receives an average fee from the fund assets amounting at most to 0.10% p.a., and at least EUR 25,200.00 p.a. plus any legally applicable value-added tax.
+Depending on the depositary available for the relevant target investment, the fee may also be higher or lower.
+This fee is calculated on the basis of the relevant daily calculated net asset value and is payable at the end of each month.